AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 North Carolina has enacted changes to its auto insurance requirements, starting on July 1, 2025.
 Beginning on that date, new and renewed car insurance policies must have the following minimum liability coverage levels:

-In addition, new and renewed policies will automatically include underinsured motorist coverage, and new drivers can expect to pay an inexperienced driver surcharge for the first eight years after first getting their licenses.
-The surcharge is highest during your first three years of driving and begins phasing out in year four.6
+New drivers can expect to pay an inexperienced driver surcharge for the first eight years after first getting their licenses.
+The surcharge is highest during your first three years of driving and begins phasing out in year four.7

 >>GOOD TO KNOW: Learn more about how to choose liability coverage limits

-Erie has the cheapest full coverage insurance in Charlotte, with an average rate of $89 monthly.
-State Farm ($115 monthly), Progressive ($122 monthly), and GEICO ($133 monthly) also offer cheap full coverage rates in Charlotte.
-The average monthly rate for full coverage auto insurance in Charlotte is $144.
+Erie has the cheapest full coverage insurance in Charlotte, with an average rate of $91 monthly.
+Progressive ($109 monthly), State Farm ($121 monthly), and GEICO ($150 monthly) also offer affordable full coverage rates in Charlotte.
+The average monthly rate for full coverage auto insurance in Charlotte is $158.

 One reason minimum coverage car insurance in Charlotte may be going up is North Carolina’s recent changes to minimum coverage requirements.
 Minimum liability coverage limits have increased, from $30,000 per individual and $60,000 per accident to $50,000 per individual and $100,000 per accident for bodily injury, and $50,000 for property damage.
 The additional coverage is likely to raise insurance rates for minimum coverage policyholders.